f4nsi/TicketNest_CS5200/README.md

 ## 2. Responsibilities
 - In this project, my primary responsibilities included:
   - **Database Management**: Developed and maintained the database schema in MySQL and MongoDB with other teammates.
-  - **Data Analyzing**: Designed and implemented MongoDB aggregation pipelines to generate event performance reports, calculating total tickets sold, revenue, and average ratings for a specified date range.
+  - **SQL Query Optimization**: Designed and implemented SQL Query to generate event performance reports, calculating total tickets sold, revenue, and average ratings for a specified date range.
 Exported these reports as CSV files for detailed analysis.
   - **Front-end Development**: Created prototypes for user and administrator features with Budibase.
   - **Testing and Debugging**: Conducted thorough testing for all the user and administrator features, identified bugs, and resolved issues to ensure application stability and usability.
 - My teammates included: